5 Absolute BEST Things to do in Puerto Viejo de Talamanca

 If you love wildlife, water, and adventure, then this jungle kayaking tour is something you absolutely cannot miss while visiting Puerto Viejo!

 This tour is highly rated (just check out the HUNDREDS of 5-star reviews here!) and starts in Punta Uva, a beautiful beach area near Puerto Viejo.
-Here, you’ll jump into your kayak with your expert guide to paddle along along beaches and through the jungle in search of wildlife.
+Here, you’ll jump into your kayak with your expert guide to paddle along beaches and through the jungle in search of wildlife.

 This is a wildlife tour, and you’re guaranteed to see all sorts of critters, including bird species, big blue butterflies, interesting insects, and other animals like poison dart frogs, iguanas, snakes, sloths, armadillos, and several species of monkeys.